 Sources: Grilli and Yang, 1988; Pfaffenzeller et al., 2007 and Pfaffenzeller, 2013.
 See the Cemotev website for a detailed description of and access to the data.
 Note: a- Weighting based on the average relative shares (1977-1979) of each primary commodity in global exports (Grilli and Yang, 1988).
-1-deviation of 9.2% from Pfaffenzeller's data for 2013.
-Absence of deviations for previous years.
-2- Certain deviations from Pfaffenzeller's estimations over the period 2005-2013.
-3- Several deviations from Pfaffenzeller's estimations over the period 2004-2013.

-2. Methodology of updating the terms of trade index for primary commodities
+2. Methodology for updating the terms of trade index for primary commodities

-Our proposed update of the GYCPI until 2016 is conducted in accordance with the method used by Pfaffenzeller et al (2007) to update the Grilli and Yang indices until 2007.
+Our proposed update of the GYCPI until 2018 is conducted in accordance with the method used by Geronimi V., Edem T. G. Anani, Armand Taranco (2017) to update the Grilli and Yang indices until 2006.
 The series of price indices for primary commodities are calculated in the same way as in previous works by considering the same weights for the 24 primary commodities based on an annual average for the period 1977-1979 (Grilli and Yang, 1988; Cashin and Mc Dermott, 2002; Pfaffenzeller et al, 2007).